Pixels & Pancakes

 by JEREMY BORTHWICK

 At launch, Mapkin was immediately featured by Apple.
-Within months, drivers had clocked well over 2 million miles.
+Within months, drivers were clocking in millions of miles.

 With an incredibly small team, we built a nation-wide GPS app with intuitive turn-by-turn directions based on analyzing OSM map data, on-the-ground seeding efforts and tips from Mapkin users.
 Not a small effort by any means.
 We incorporated visual landmarks, local tips, lane guidance, warnings about tricky intersections, friendly reminders, and more.